 This clause presents a survey of WFS implementations used in the OGC Testbed-11.
 Both commercially off the shelf servers as well as open source servers are surveyed.

 In addition to surveying support to the minimum requirements of the WFS standard this clause also looks at support for additional, upcoming and complimentary capabilities.
-For example, this clause determines if the server support transactions; if the server supports the Simple Feature Profile of GML; if the server offers GeoJSON (or any JSON format) as one of its output formats; if the server offers a RESTful API (even though that API has not as yet been standardized in the OGC).
+For example, this clause describes if the server support transactions; if the server supports the Simple Feature Profile of GML; if the server offers GeoJSON (or any JSON format) as one of its output formats; if the server offers a RESTful API (even though that API has not as yet been standardized in the OGC).

 Assessment criteria